GokulArumugam/Artificial-movie-review-analysis/README.md

 ## Tools used:
 Python and it's DA libraries

-Data viz folder contains the investigation plots Artificial review analaysis.ipynb contanins the DA analaysis scripts all_sites_scores.csv & fandango_scrape.csv are the data sets used for analysis.
+`Data viz figures` folder contains the investigation plots

+`Artificial review analaysis.ipynb` contanins the DA analaysis scripts

+`all_sites_scores.csv` & `fandango_scrape.csv` are the data sets used for analysis.